AsyncDisplayKit/Documentation/docs/_docs/batch-fetching-api.md

 <div class = "code">
 <pre lang="objc" class="objcCode">
-- (void)tableView:(ASTableView *)tableView willBeginBatchFetchWithContext:(ASBatchContext *)context
+- (void)tableNode:(ASTableNode *)tableNode willBeginBatchFetchWithContext:(ASBatchContext *)context
 {
   // Fetch data most of the time asynchronoulsy from an API or local database NSArray *newPhotos = [SomeSource getNewPhotos];

-  // Insert data into table or collection view
+  // Insert data into table or collection node
-  [self insertNewRowsInTableView:newPhotos];
+  [self insertNewRowsInTableNode:newPhotos];

   // Decide if it's still necessary to trigger more batch fetches in the future _stillDataToFetch = ...;